What can you do with an English major?

-Creative writing is probably one of the hardest ways to make a living, but it is not impossible.
+Creative writing is probably one of the most challenging ways to make a living, but it is not impossible.
 Publishing and education are good ways to make supplementary income by working for literary magazines or book publishers and teaching writing.
 Most creative writers get their start by publishing in periodicals; by doing so, one can build a reputation that can make one more marketable to book publishers and agents.
 When submitting full-length manuscripts for publication, it helps to submit by various means such as sending out the book oneself, through a literary agent, and to first time author contests.
 A few universities, such as University of Wisconsin at Madison, offer postgraduate fellowships that give authors time to write, publicity, and teaching experience.
-Some authors make a substantial income by applying for artist grants through independently, locally, state, and nationally sponsored agencies.
+Some authors make a substantial income by applying for artist grants through independent, local, state, and national agencies.

 English majors, and mainly those concentrating in writing and creative writing, could consider a job as a copywriter.
 Copywriting is essentially a type of advertising that promotes a person, product, business, or idea.
 As a copywriter, one creates headlines, direct mail, slogans, commercial scripts, and press releases.
-Recently, websites have hired specific types of copywriters that can promote the traffic on the site by incorporating the appropriate searchwords, which has been termed content writing.
+Recently, websites have hired specific types of copywriters that can promote the traffic on the site by incorporating the appropriate searchwords, which has been termed content writing, or search engine optimization (SEO).
 Many writers work as freelancers, but companies also hire writers for fulltime positions.

 Being a technical writer usually consists of writing documents such as hot-to or user guides, online help, and white papers.
-Those who are interested in jobs in technical writing should be well-rounded students who have an ability to communicate and write clearly, and may be a double major in fields such as Science, Computer Science, Medicine, or Engineering.
+Those who are interested in jobs in technical writing should be well-rounded students with strong research skills who have an ability to communicate and write clearly, and who may be a double major in a specialized field such as Sustainability Studies, Criminal Justice, or the natural sciences.
 Like in creative writing, technical writers may consider teaching and publishing.

-While a background in the field of science is a necessity in science writing, employers are looking for writers as apposed to scientists.
+While a background in the field of science is a necessity in a specialty such as science writing, employers are looking for writers as opposed to scientists.
 In the field of science writing, one can either be a science journalist or a science public information officer.
 Science journalists mainly work for newspapers, book publishers, and other news outlets and mainly write for the general public, but they can also write for the scientific community.
 Science public information officers write for the scientific community at universities, research foundations, and museums.
 Journalists and public information officers often work with one another; the public information officers sometimes analyze and provide research for journalists.
-There are many graduate programs that train writer specifically in the field, but some writers start out as regular journalists and crossover into the field.
-A resume outlining a journalism or writing background and a portfolio of science writing is a necessity at job interviews, as there are significantly less internship opportunities in this field.
+There are many graduate programs that train writers specifically in specialized fields, but some writers start out as regular journalists and crossover into an area of specialization.

 English majors are well-rounded and well versed in the art of research and analysis, so many students go on to pursue careers in information.

 Many universities, companies, and independent organizations hire former English students as researchers.
 Upon graduating with a bachelor’s degree in English, many students go on to work as research assistants at universities.
 An assistant usually works under a fulltime faculty member.
-These positions are mainly part-time and are used as a source of supplement income for graduate students.
+These positions are mainly part-time and are used as a source of supplementary income for graduate students.
 However, holding this position looks good to both doctoral programs seeking research associates and various colleges looking for contracted research fellows.
 While these positions are not long-term careers, they help fund education and projects of both graduates and postgraduates.
 English majors have gone on to become researchers in libraries, marketing departments, and a variety of independent companies.
-English students with a background in Science and Psychology are very marketable in this field because scientific research often requires the ability to write and communicate clearly.

 Jobs in media are often comparable to jobs in writing and publication, as various forms of media have to be written, edited, and produced.
 Some English majors prefer to explore careers that are untraditionally associated with English studies, but they certainly utilize their training in communication, research, and editing.